Sara Haines Talks Lovingly Of ‘The View’ Return: ‘It Feels Like Home’

 In a Twitter post, the series shared Sara’s statement on how she felt about reclaiming her seat on The View.

 “It feels like home.
 I’ve been a fan of this show and the opportunities I have as a woman to sit at this table and have such important conversations.
-I think it’s more important than ever as we head into this election and we are surviving this unprecedented pandemic that we have conversations where we investigate, we disagree, we push forward.
-I feel like now this is even more of an honor than it ever has been before and more important.
-So thank you for having me back,” she said in a statement at the top of the Season 24 episode.
+I think it’s more important than ever as we head into this election and we are surviving this unprecedented pandemic that we have conversations where we investigate, we disagree, we push forward,” in a statement at the top of the Season 24 episode.

+Sara further explained that she believed that speaking out on the series was even more of an honor than it was before and even more important.

 WELCOME BACK, SARA!
 We’re thrilled to have @sarahaines back with us as a full-time co-host — she shares about returning to the panel. https://t.co/INLd4WHBBH pic.twitter.com/A8HGqgpJmL